jasperf/vue-projects/README.md

     "build": "babel src -d dist"
   }
   ```
-  [Bable CLI](https://babeljs.io/docs/setup/#installation) setup is used to setup Babel for this project
+  [Babel CLI](https://babeljs.io/docs/setup/#installation) setup is used to setup Babel for this project

 ## Event Listeners
 In this workshop event listeners are setup.
 The example using vanilla JavaScript is used first and then commented out: